-In the transport sector congestion, air pollution, noise and accidents are sources of interor intra-sectoral external costs leading to welfare losses and an inefficient market equilibrium [24].
+In the transport sector congestion, air pollution, noise and accidents are sources of inter- or intrasectoral external costs leading to welfare losses and an inefficient market equilibrium (van Essen et al., 2008).
 External effects arise if marginal private user costs deviate from marginal social costs.
 Marginal social cost pricing means setting generalized prices equal to the sum of marginal producer costs, marginal private user costs and marginal external costs.
 Therefore, in the public transport market, the optimal fare amounts to the difference between marginal private and marginal social costs.
 By charging the optimal fare, external effects are internalized and taken into account by users.
 Thus, the right incentives are given to achieve market efficiency and maximize social welfare.

-Since theoretical first best conditions do not exist in reality (e.g. due to underpriced competing modes, difficult computation, unfeasible application), second best solutions are required [25, 16, 19, 21].
+Since theoretical first best conditions do not exist in reality (e.g. due to underpriced competing modes, difficult computation, unfeasible application), second best solutions are required (Verhoef, 2001; Proost and van Dender, 2001; Small and Verhoef, 2007).
 Insights from the first best solution may help to develop a second best pricing strategy.
 Furthermore, the first best solution can be used as a theoretical benchmark for the evaluation of other measures.